brodsa/findMEreadME/README_testing.md

 ### Accessibility
 The [WAVE](https://wave.webaim.org/) web-based tool was considered for the evaluation of the web accessibility.
+In generally, the validation did not reveal any errors.
+Two alerts were noticed.
+A redundant link in navigation as there is a link to homepage attached to both logo and home.
+The developer intention was to offer both choices.
+Second alert is related to the PDF link.
+To increase the accessibility an `arial-label` attribute is present.
 The detailed reports are below:

 | Category | Page Report | Results |
 |----------|-------------|---------|